-Tchaikovsky was one of the later Romantic masters who most successfully merged nationalistic energies with the classical symphonic and concerto tradition.
-He had a gift for the utterly apt melodic expression of strong emotion and a sure sense of rhythmic character, which helped make masterpieces of theater works such as the opera Eugene Onegin and the ballets Swan Lake and The Nutcracker.
+Tchaikovsky was a Romantic master who successfully merged nationalistic energies with the Classical tradition.
+His gift for the apt melodic expression of strong emotion and his sense of rhythmic character helped make masterpieces of theater works such as the opera Eugene Onegin and the ballets Swan Lake and The Nutcracker.
 The intensity of his music brought it immediate success and has kept it popular with every succeeding generation of music lovers.

 Further listening:Piano Concerto No. 1 (1874)Van Cliburn; RCA Victor SymphonyOrchestra, Kiril Kondrashin (RCA Victor)